codeCatFths/CarrCSM01/CarrCowkowlator/readme.txt

 Attempting to divide by zero triggers an error message in the display "No / by zero" and ends the process.

 A sound is also triggered when dividing by zero.
 It is a sound clip by HAL from 2001: A Space Odessey.
-***This works on desktop and laptop but not in GitHub preview.

 ------------------------------------
 RESULT == 42